-The first Project Order will be issued at the same time as the execution of the A/E Term Contract.
-It will authorize the A/E to perform Work for a lump sum amount or at the marked up hourly rates, as agreed to and set forth in the MOU attached to the A/E Term Contract.
+Project Orders authorize the A/E to perform Work for a lump sum amount or at the hourly rates, as agreed to and set forth in the A/E Term Contract.
 A Form [CO-3.1a](#) shall be used to award each Project Order.

-It is understood that more than one Project Order may, at the owner's sole discretion, be offered to the A/E during the Contract Term.
-Although the potential exists for multiple project orders during the Contract Term with aggregate fees up to \$1,000,000, the Agency does not represent or guarantee that the A/E will receive more than one Project Order.
+Although the potential exists for multiple project orders during the Contract Term with aggregate fees up to \$1,000,000, the Agency does not represent or guarantee that the A/E will receive any Project Orders.